smartcar/python-sdk/README.md

 - Import the sdk `import smartcar`
 - Create a new smartcar `client` with `smartcar.AuthClient()`
-- Redirect the user to an OEM login page using the URL from `client.get_auth_url()`
+- Redirect the user to an OEM login page using the URL from `client.get_auth_url(scope)`
 - The user will login, and then accept or deny the permissions in your `scope`

   - If the user is already connected to your application, they will not be shown the accept or deny dialog.
-However the application can force this dialog to be shown with `client.get_auth_url(force=True)`
+However the application can force this dialog to be shown with `client.get_auth_url(options={"force_prompt"=True})`
   - If the user accepts, they will be redirected to your `redirect_uri`.
 The query field `code` will contain an authorization code.
 This is _very_ important, so save it for later.
   - If the user denies, the query field `code` will equal `"access_denied"`, so you should handle this somehow.

 - With your authorization code in hand, use `client.exchange_code(authorization_code)` to exchange your authorization code for an **access object**.
 This access object will look like this:

 ```json
 {